DavidManiIbrahim/Framez/README.md

   - Ensure environment variables are loaded (restart the dev server after changes).
   - Confirm buckets exist and are public.
   - Verify RLS policies are applied and `auth.uid()` is available.
+  - If dark mode doesn’t toggle, confirm the header button is visible and try reloading the app.